 If you’re more West-cost than East, you can jump on a Holland-America Line’s cruise from Seattle, San Francisco or San Diego and head up the Pacific coast.
 It’s a journey many people choose to take by car (or campervan) but cruising offers a quicker alternative with decidedly different scenery and it means you don’t have to be trapped in the driver’s seat the whole way!

 If the open ocean isn’t calling your name, there are plenty of river cruises where you can see if the cruising life is for you.
 Avalon Waterways offer a one-way cruise along the beautiful Danube, stopping at 4 ports in three countries, you’ll see an awful lot in a short space of time, so there’s no chance you’ll get bored!
-Riviera travel offer a festive 5-day Rhine and Yuletide Markets cruise where you will sail through the dramatic Rhine gorge, which is most beautiful when the weather turns cold.
+Riviera travel offers a festive 5-day Rhine and Yuletide Markets cruise where you will sail through the dramatic Rhine Gorge, which is most beautiful when the weather turns cold.
 Stopping at four towns along the river banks, you can enjoy the festivities, pick up Christmas gifts and of course enjoy a warm glass or two of local glühwein.
-Plus, Riviera travel provide a fabulous five-star experience, so there is no better way to introduce yourself to cruising… you’re sure to love it!
+Plus, Riviera Travel provide a fabulous five-star experience, so there is no better way to introduce yourself to cruising… you’re sure to love it!

 Discover far-flung shores